Lotte Reiniger: Adulthood and success

-After a few years Reiniger began to take her filmmaking beyond the short title cards that she created for Paul Wegener's films.
-Once she began animating films of her own and showcasing narratives through her film style she notes there was no going back.
-Reiniger had begun her journey as a filmmaker and would pursue the art of story telling whatever it took.
-“There was peace for a short time; then came the film.
-I had refused to learn a profession, and I now had one desire – to make films at all costs.”
 In 1918, Reiniger animated wooden rats and created the animated intertitles for Wegener's Der Rattenfänger von Hameln (The Pied Piper of Hamelin).
 The success of this work got her admitted into the Institut für Kulturforschung (Institute for Cultural Research), an experimental animation and short-film studio.
 It was here that she met her future creative partner and husband (from 1921), Carl Koch, as well as other avant-garde artists including Hans Cürlis, Bertolt Brecht, and Berthold Bartosch.
+She began animating films of her own.

 The first film Reiniger directed was Das Ornament des verliebten Herzens (The Ornament of the Enamoured Heart, 1919), a five-minute piece involving two lovers and an ornament that reflects their moods.
-Even in her very first animated short film, the beautiful and graceful movements proved to be a great example of Reiniger's style and her talent for showcasing expression through movement.
-The film was very well received, and its success opened up many new connections for Reiniger in the animation industry.
-Not only did the film open up possibilities for Reiniger in the animation industry, but it began to gain her recognition as a filmmaker internationally, given the film's success overseas, particularly in the United States.
-Soon after The Ornament of The Enamoured Heart Reiniger went off to make plenty more short films and advertisements.
+The film was an early showcase for Reiniger's style of expression through movement.
+The film was very well received, and its success opened up many new connections for Reiniger in the animation industry, not just in Germany but internationally as well.
+She continued to work on short films and advertisements during this time.

-She made six short films over the next few years, all produced and photographed by her husband, including the fairytale animation Aschenputtel (1922), the Brother's Grimm telling of the well known tale, Cinderella.
-These shorts were interspersed with advertising films (the Julius Pinschewer advertising agency innovated ad films and sponsored a large number of abstract animators during the Weimar period) and special effects for various feature films—most famously a silhouette falcon for a dream sequence in Part One of Die Nibelungen by Fritz Lang.
+She made six short films over the next few years, all produced and photographed by her husband, including the fairytale animation Aschenputtel (1922), based on the Brothers Grimm telling of Cinderella.
+These shorts were interspersed with advertising films (the Julius Pinschewer advertising agency sponsored a large number of abstract animators during the Weimar period) and special effects for various feature films—most famously a silhouette falcon for a dream sequence in Part One of Die Nibelungen by Fritz Lang.
 During this time, she found herself at the centre of a large group of ambitious German animators, including Bartosch, Hans Richter, Walter Ruttmann and Oskar Fischinger.
-Being amongst such big names in the German art scene Reiniger was able to truly establish a voice for herself as a female artist in the early twentieth century.
-It is through this period that viewers become able to truly see Reiniger's style and interest's take shape through her animations and subject choices.